CeeBeeEh/Odo-Project/README.md

 # Odo-Project
 Gstreamer based video surveillance application.

 This is still in the alpha stage.
-Currently, all that it does is play a local video file, capture the inference\
+Currently, all that it does is play a local video file, capture the inference data as a\
-data as a custom GstMeta object (OdoMeta), and render the results in an OSD window.
+custom GstMeta object (OdoMeta), and render the results in an OSD window.

 Meson is suggested for compilation, but gcc/cmake should work also.
 However, this has not been tested.
+CMakeLists.txt\
+files have been included for IDE compatibility.

+Gstreamer is required, and Gstreamer 1.18 or newer is suggested.

 OpenCV 4.0 or newer is required.
 Building OpenCV with CUDA is required for GPU inferencing.